Sk3llington/Attacking-Wordpress-Purple-Team/Red_Team_Summary_of_Operations/Offensive_report.md

 The following vulnerabilities were identified on each target:

 - ### **Target 1**
-  - **Vulnerability**: _WordPress XML RPC Pingback_
-    - **CVE**:
-    - **Description**: Can be exploited by a simple POST to a specific file on an affected WordPress server
-    - **Impact**: Target internal layers, change configuration on devices

   - **Vulnerability**: _WordPress XMLRPC GHOST Scanner_
     - **CVE**: CVE-2015-0235
-    - **Description**: Used to determine hosts vulnerable to the  GHOST vulnerability via a call to the WordPress XMLRPC interface
-    - **Impact**: If the target is vulnerable, the system will segfault and return a server error
+    - **Severity**: High
+    - **Description**: A remote attacker could use this flaw to execute arbitary code with the permissions of the user running the application.
+    - **Impact**: Can lead to Remote Code Execution on the victim's machine
   - **Vulnerability**: _WordPress XMLRPC DoS_
     - **CVE**: CVE-2014-5266
-    - **Description**: WordPress XMLRPC parsing is vulnerable to a XML based denial of service
-    - **Impact**: It affects WordPress 3.5 - 3.9.2 (3.8.4 and 3.7.4 are also patched)
+    - **Severity**: Medium
+    - **Description**: No limitation in the number of elements in an XML document, allowing remote attackers to cause a DoS (CPU consumption) via a large document.
+    - **Impact**: Can lead to Denial of Service attacks and put a website offline
   - **Vulnerability**: _WordPress XML-RPC Username/Password Login Scanner_
     - **CVE**: CVE-1999-0502
+    - **Severity**: High
-    - **Description**: Attempts to authenticate against a WordPress-site (via XMLRPC) using username and password combinations
+    - **Description**: Attempts to authenticate against a WordPress-site using default, null or blank username and password combinations
-    - **Impact**: Login access
+    - **Impact**: Can lead to Unauthorized Access
   - **Vulnerability**: _WordPress Pingback Locator_
     - **CVE**: CVE-2013-0235
-    - **Description**: Will scan for wordpress sites with the Pingback API enabled
-    - **Impact**: Scan for wordpress sites with the Pingback API enabled
+    - **Description**: The XMLRPC API in WordPress before 3.5.1 allows remote attackers to send HTTP requests to intranet servers, and conduct port-scanning attacks, by specifying a crafted source URL for a pingback, related to a Server-Side Request Forgery (SSRF) issue.
+    - **Impact**: This vulnerability can potentially be used to expose information and compromise a site

 _TODO: Include vulnerability scan results to prove the identified vulnerabilities._